gemgento/gemgento/README.md

     encryption: 4de6a444ff58bf44013f3bc05256f1b3
 ````

-The Magento database connection information must also be added to database.yml
+In version 1.0, the Magento database connection information must also be added to database.yml:

+In config/database.yml
 ````
 magento_development:
   adapter: